Who We Are

 The team is regularly assisted in the field by community scientists with field skills for the winter mountain environment and a passion for winter and wolverines.

 Our work: Based in the Methow Valley of Washington, our team installs and maintains remote winter camera-trapping stations in the North Cascades that contribute to ongoing monitoring and conservation.
 We produce visual storytelling through photography, film, maps, trailhead signs, talks and events.
-We spearhead community science for winter recreationalists.
+We lead a winter recreation community science effort.
 Our aim is to ensure wolverines recover and persist in the Pacific Northwest.

 Land Acknowledgement: Cascades Wolverine Project’s direct study area on the eastern slopes of the North Cascades falls within the traditional territories of several indigenous peoples, most prominently the Methow and Chelan tribes, both members of the Colville Confederated Tribes.
 These people stewarded these mountains for hundreds of generations until they were forcibly removed from their homeland in the late 1800’s.
 We are truly grateful to have the opportunity to work on these amazing lands and are actively working to ensure our work respects and supports their sovereignty and perspectives.